MoleMan1024/audiowagon/docs/faq.markdown

 No.

-[Android Auto](https://www.android.com/auto/) is an extension running on your mobile phone that connects to your car.
+[Android Auto](https://www.android.com/auto/) is a software running on your mobile phone and it connects to your car.
 The AudioWagon app can only run in
-[Android Automotive OS (AAOS)](https://developers.google.com/cars/design/automotive-os), which is an operating system built into certain car models.
+[Android Automotive OS (AAOS)](https://developers.google.com/cars/design/automotive-os) which is an operating system built into certain car models.